-CRC is a standard 16-bit CRC of all the bytes in the packet except the CRC itself.
+crc is a standard 16-bit CRC of all the bytes in the packet except the CRC itself.
 The CRC is sent LSB first.
 At the port, the CRC immediately follows the last used element of data [].
-See Algorithms to Calculate the CRC (Pg.
-76) for details.
+See APPENDIX C: SAMPLE CODE (DEMONSTRATION SOFTWARE AND SAMPLE CODE) (Pg.
+79) for details.